ZapySolo/LendingClubCaseStudy/README.md

 - Grade is 'B'
 - And a total grade of 'B5' level.

-The above analysis with respect to the charged off loans.
+The analysis with respect to the charged off loans.
 There is a more probability of defaulting when
 - Applicants taking loan for 'home improvement' and have income of 60k -70k
 - Applicants whose home ownership is 'MORTGAGE and have income of 60-70k
 - Applicants who receive interest at the rate of 21-24% and have an income of 70k-80k